yPhil-gh/Emulsion/README.md

 ### Robust
 - One update of an emulator won't break everything ;
-- Emulsion will never forget you game controller config / calibration.
+- Emulsion will never forget your game controller config / calibration.
 It-just-works.

 ### Cover art management
 Direct dowloading of the game cover art via several backends: